Public forum debate: Summary speeches (3 minutes)

-Final Foci/Focuses (2 minutes)
+Final foci/focuses (2 minutes)

-The final focus, given by the 2 refutation speakers, is 2 minutes and is used to explain to the judge why the speaker's team should win the debate.
-Final foci must not bring up new material.
+The final focus, given by the second speakers, is 2 minutes and is used to explain to the judge why the speaker's team should win the debate.
+Debaters are not allowed to bring up new material in final focus.

-Prep Time
+Preparation time

-Prep time differs from tournament to tournament.
-The most common amounts of prep in a debate are 3 minutes and 4 minutes.
-This prep time can only be taken in between speeches.
+"Prep" time differs from tournament to tournament.
+The most common amount of prep in a debate are 3 minutes.
+This prep time can be taken in between speeches or at other times, but some tournaments or leagues may have rules about when prep time is allowed to be taken.
 Each team may use the other team's prep time for their preparation, however, the time is only taken from the team that decided to take prep time.
+Strategically, most teams do prep when the other team is prepping to maximize their own prep time.
 Though it is not common practice, some national tournaments give teams additional prep time.
 For example, the Yale Invitational Debate Tournament provides both teams with 4 minutes of prep time.

 Topics

 Topics are presented as resolutions, meaning they advocate for solving a problem by the means of a certain position.
 Resolution options and official topics are released by the National Speech and Debate Association (NSDA) on their website.
 Competitors are encouraged to focus on the "main issues" of the topic rather than search for obscure arguments.
 The resolution changes frequently and focuses on current events.
 Some topics spread the length of two months, while others rotate monthly.